-Among the first African American women to receive a patent, inventor Marjorie Stewart Joyner had an influencial career as a teacher and activist.
+Among the first African American women to receive a patent, inventor Marjorie Stewart Joyner had an influential career as a teacher and activist.

-Joyner taught for more than 50 years and was devoted to her students.
-She founded the Alpha Chi Omega Sorority and Fraternity for beauty culture students in 1945 and, a year later, the United Beauty School Owners and Teachers Association.
-She later helped draft the first cosmetology laws for the State of Illinois and was a founding member of the National Council of Negro Women.
+Joyner was a devoted teacher for more than 50 years.
+She founded the Alpha Chi Omega Sorority and Fraternity for beauty culture students in 1945 and the United Beauty School Owners and Teachers Association a year later.
+She also helped draft the first cosmetology laws for the State of Illinois and was a founding member of the National Council of Negro Women.

 February is also Black History Month.
 Find more resources related to African American History at Archives.gov.